Th3F4nd1t/Rules-Alts/README.md

 - Excessively attacking someone's character
 - Ignoring a plot owner's reasonable requests
 - Stealing credit for a build
-- Threatening someone with physical harm or similar
+- Threatening harm against someone or encouraging someone else to do so
 - Doxxing.

 ### Don't discriminate.